OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 # Themes
 See: [Themes](/docs/Themes)

+# Timer
+(version 8.3 and later) This app allows a timer to be set, for a wide range of purposes.
+The most common use would be to have the collar unlock the wearer after the time limit is up, but you can also use it to activate things after a certain amount of time has passed.
+You may set multiple things to be triggered at the same time when the timer expires.
+For example, you might set the wearer kneeling, leash them to a post, and set the 'Stray' restriction.
+By activating a timer with Unpose, Unleash and Clear RLV all ticked, then when the timer expires, the collar wearer is freed.
+By using the Customs button, it is possible to set any combination of chat commands on a time delay, so you could for example remove a particular restrictions preset without clearing all restrictions, set an outfit to change after a fixed time, teleport someone home in an hour, and so forth.

+**Timer:** Opens a dialog to allow you to set the length of the timer.
+`[prefix] timer time`
+**Lockout:** When Lockout is selected, the collar wearer will be locked out of their collar entirely when timer is active (primarily for self-bondage).
+Wearer setting.
+**Customs:** Opens a text box to allow custom commands to be entered that will be triggered when the timer runs down.
+These are entered in the form of chat commands, and you can set multiple commands separated by commas.
+The commands will be issued as if the person starting the timer had said them in chat.
+Do not include the prefix, just the command.
+`[prefix] timer customs`
+**Unleash:** Wearer will be unleashed when the timer expires.
+`[prefix] timer unleash on(off)`
+**Unpose:** Poses will be stopped when the tmer expires.
+`[prefix] timer unpose on(off)`
+**Unsit:** Wearer will be unsat when the timer expires.
+`[prefix] timer unsit on(off)`
+**Clear RLV:** Issues a Clear RLV command when timer expires (same as CLEAR ALL button in the main RLV menu), which will end restrictions when the timer expires.
+`[prefix] timer clearrlv on(off)`
+**Titler:** Sets a title over the wearer's head when the timer is active, with time remaining showing.
+Will not appear if another title has already been set with the titler app.
+`[prefix] timer titler on (off)`
+**Permissive** Allows users with lower authority than the timer setter (apart from the wearer) to stop their timer.
+`[prefix] timer permissive on (off)`
+**Start:** Starts the timer running.
+`[prefix] timer start`
+**EndNow:** (Only when timer is active) Jumps the timer forwards to the end of the timer, and issues commands that are set to be issued when the timer runs down.
+`[prefix] timer endnow`
+**Cancel:** (Only when timer is active) Cancels the timer and resets, without issueing the commmands that are set to be issued when the timer runs down.
+`[prefix] timer cancel`

 # Titler
 Sets a line of text overhead on the wearer's avatar.
 Requires the FloatText prim to set the position of the titler.
 > `[prefix] titler plain` saves the title input to settings as plain text rather than base64